marc06210/JWT-SpringSecurityReactive-Angular/mlnba-ss/Readme.md

-to have nginx working we must install it first because it is not part of gee
+to have nginx working we must install it first because it is not part of gke

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-0.32.0/deploy/static/provider/cloud/deploy.yaml